time2ride/GPGMail_Installer/README.txt

-This is only the Installer for the GPGMail project (http://gpgmail.org).
+This is only the Installer for the GPGMail project (http://www.gpgmail.org).
 Please visit the development page for GPGMail on github http://github.com/gpgmail/GPGMail for any bugreports or support.

 Current version of the bundle:

-To see which commit the submodule is pointing to, run "git submodules", the number before GPGMail is the reference point.
+To see which commit the submodule is pointing to, run "git submodule", the number before GPGMail is the reference point.

+To easily resolve all dependencies (eg. init submodules and update them) run "./resolve-dependencies.sh".

 To get the newest version of GPGMail do: cd GPGMail